Even if you were to buy two exact same monitors, their image quality and performance will be at least slightly different due to panel variance.

 Using the monitor’s image adjustment tools in the OSD (On-Screen Display) menu, such as contrast, color temperature, etc., you might be able to get both screens to match to an extent you’d be satisfied.

 Sometimes, however, the only way to get the colors to match on both monitors is through a dedicated colorimeter and appropriate software.

 Just copying OSD settings and using ICC profiles provided by other reviewers who calibrated their unit of the monitor will most likely provide you with different results than theirs.

-The result no your unit may be better or worse, so it can’t hurt to try different ICC profiles, including the one provided with your monitor’s drivers (often available at the monitor manufacturer’s website or on the provided CD).
+The result on your unit may be better or worse, so it can’t hurt to try different ICC profiles, including the one provided with your monitor’s drivers (often available at the monitor manufacturer’s website or on the provided CD).

-There are professional displays that are factory-calibrated with greater precision, for instance, a Delta E < 2.
+There are professional displays that are factory-calibrated with greater precision, for instance, at Delta E < 2.
 Even here, one monitor might have a Delta E of 1.5, while another unit of the same monitor can have a Delta E of 0.5, but these differences are not perceptible.

 For reference, Delta E < 2 is fit for professional color-critical work, Delta E < 3 is okay, but professionals might notice a difference, whereas a Delta E over 3 is noticeable by most users.